Skip to main content

 # PostgreSQL: restore my-postgres in place from a known-good backup

-kubectl annotate kdcdatabase my-postgres -n my-project \
+kubectl annotate kdcdatabase my-postgres -n acme-production \

 kube-dc.com/restore-from=my-postgres-snap-1778356023118 --overwrite